Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 **Description**

-Lists the registered cog paths, with the install path for the :ref:`downloader cog <downloader>` and the core path for the core cogs.
+Lists the registered cog paths, with the install path for the downloader and the core path for the core cogs.

+..
+TODO add ref to downloader

 You can use the :ref:`reorderpath <cogmanagerui-command-reorderpath>` command to reorder the listed paths.